Luke Maile Player Props: Reds vs. Athletics

-On Friday, Luke Maile (on the back of going 1-for-2) and the Cincinnati Reds play the Oakland Athletics, whose starting pitcher will be Drew Rucinski.
-First pitch is at 9:40 PM ET.
+On Saturday, Luke Maile (coming off going 1-for-2) and the Cincinnati Reds play the Oakland Athletics, whose starting pitcher will be Kyle Muller.
+First pitch is at 4:07 PM ET.

-In his most recent game he had a one-hit showing (1-for-2) against the Rangers.
+He had a one-hit performance in his previous game (1-for-2) against the Rangers.

 Luke Maile Game Info & Props vs. the Athletics